 African Americans experience the highest incidence and mortality rates for common cancers such as lung, colorectal and prostate.
-Additionally, breast cancer mortality rates are disproportionately higher among African American compared to white American women.
+Additionally, breast cancer mortality rates are disproportionately higher among African American women than white American women.

-Hispanic men and women have a higher incidence of stomach and liver cancer than the white population.
+Hispanic men and women have a higher incidence of stomach and liver cancer than white men and women.

 American Samoan men are eight times more likely to develop liver cancer as compared to non-Hispanic white people.

 Genetic factors likely contribute to some of these differences.
-However, there are other factors that account for these variations to a substantial degree, such as limited access to health care, lack of insurance, and reluctance to seek care due to past experiences with interpersonal and/or structural racism.
+However, other factors account for these variations to a substantial degree, such as limited access to health care, lack of insurance and reluctance to seek care due to past experiences with interpersonal and/or structural racism.

 Your health care team is composed of experts in medical care.
-They share your goal of achieving the best care possible.
 However, their focus on medical issues may not account for your beliefs, values and traditions.
 You should feel comfortable sharing any concerns you have.
 These may include treatment decisions, potential side effects, financial concerns, family responsibilities and end-of-life issues.

 The effects of health care disparities on the LGBTQ+ community include: